 … into attention-grabbing headlines:

-Always assume your reader is a total beginner on the subject matter.
+It’s always best to assume your reader is a total beginner on the subject matter.

 Are you writing to a healthcare persona with Ph.D.-level education?
 Or are you writing to tow truck fleet owners who are more on the blue-collar side?
 Your writing should be conversational while appealing to your buyer persona based on their background.